tomit4/bgit/README.md

 ### Bare Bones bgit

 There is a bare bones version of bgit included in this repository.
 This version omits colorized output, devicons, gitmojis, and does not suppress certain outputs.
-To install this version of bgit, simply navigate into the bare_bones_bgit directory and run the install script from within that directory instead.
+To install this version of bgit, simply navigate into the bare_bones_bgit directory and modify/run the install script from within that directory instead.

 ### On Usage with Github API